Menu of Interventions

 - Increased knowledge/skills for animal advocacy

 This category refers to in-person vegan or vegetarian (veg*n) events, vegfests, or similar food events that promote animal-free products and behavioral change.
-These events typically include showcasing plant-based foods, hosting cooking demonstrations, and featuring speakers who advocate for a plant-based lifestyle or educate on animal welfare issues.
+Tactics include: showcasing plant-based foods; hosting cooking demonstrations; and featuring speakers who advocate for a plant-based lifestyle or educate on animal welfare issues.

 Expected outcome(s):